ronaldoussoren/pyobjc/ReadMe.rst

-WARNING: This is an experimental branch for cleaning up the core bridge code, don't use this in production (or even at all unless you want to contribute to the clean up effort)

 Welcome to the PyObjC repository
 ================================

 This repository contains a number of Python packages/distributions for the PyObjC project:

 * 'pyobjc': a meta package that is used for easy installation using easy_install or pip

 * 'pyobjc-core': the actual bridge